msupply-foundation/conforma-server/documentation/Database-Schema-Template.md

 Different users needs different permissions for acting on an applicatiion template.
 For example a user entitled as an **Applicant** would require to be associated with a template permission be able to Apply to specific application templates.
 Another example is the user entitled as a **Reviewer** who would require to be associated with the template review stage to be able to Review application templates on a stage or specific sections of application templates on a stage.

 ### template permission
 The template permission is the link between users and templates.
-Each one can be for the entiry application template with `template_id` and no `template_section_id` or have it the section defined for more specific permissions related to a section.
+Each one can be for the entire application template with `template_id` and no `template_section_id` or have it the section defined for more specific permissions related to a section.

 The `permission_policy_id` link to the actual permission policy to describe what are the policies associated to this template permission.

 The `permission_join_id` links this permission to a user/company and `restrictions` would add more specific rules.

 More detailed description of template permissions coming soon: `restrictions`.

-### template review stage
-Defines user that can review each stage of one application template.

-The `template_stage_id` links to one stage of the application template (e.g. `'Screening'`).

-The `permission_join_id` links this permission to a user that will be able to review this application template.

-More detailed description coming soon: `name`.

 **To be considered:**